COVID-19 Information Update

 (These amounts may change; you should not decide to apply for benefits solely on the bases of the information here.
 The rules are complicated, and the only way to be positive whether you are eligible is by filing an application.)

-Effective October 1, 2014 to present
+Effective October 1, 2013 to present

 Many figures used to calculate Temporary Cash Assistance (TCA) benefits are revised annually by the Maryland Department of Human Services (DHS) Family Investment Administration, the state agency that administers the program.
 Changes to the program can be found in the Code of Maryland Regulations (COMAR) 07.03.03, or on the DHS website.
-You may also contact your local Department of Social Services office for updated figures.
+You may also contact your local Department of Human Services office for updated figures.

-You can apply online through the myDHR portal.
+You can apply online through myDHR

-You can also mail the form to: Office of Administrative Hearings11101 Gilroy Road, Hunt Valley, MD 21031-1301
+You can also mail the form to:

-Federal Law: 42 U.S.C. §§ 601 to 619
+Federal Law: 42 United States Code §§ 601 to 619

-Federal Regulations: 45 CFR §§ 260.10 and following sections
+Federal Regulations: 45 Code of Federal Regulations §§ 260.10 and following sections

 State Regulations: COMAR 07.03.03.00 to 07.03.03.9999

-- 07.03.03.06 The Assistance Unit (who is included)
+- 07.03.03.06 - The Assistance Unit (who is included)

-- 07.03.03.07 Eligibility Requirements (residence, and other factors besides financial eligibility)
+- 07.03.03.07 - Eligibility Requirements (residence, and other factors besides financial eligibility)

-- 07.03.03.11 Financial Eligibility (income eligibility rules)
+- 07.03.03.11 - Financial Eligibility (income eligibility rules)

-- 07.03.03.12 Assets (eligibility rules about bank accounts and other valuable property; what is counted, and what is not counted)
+- 07.03.03.12 - Assets (eligibility rules about bank accounts and other valuable property; what is counted, and what is not counted)

-- 07.03.03.13 Income and Benefit Amount (how to count income and factors considered for determining benefit amount)
+- 07.03.03.13 - Income and Benefit Amount (how to count income and factors considered for determining benefit amount)

-- 07.03.03.23 Appeals (conferences with DSS and hearings)
+- 07.03.03.23 - Appeals (conferences with DHS and hearings)

-- 07.03.03.04 Administrative Hearings
+- 07.03.03.04 - Administrative Hearings